In This Our Life: Reception

 In a contemporary review for The New York Times, critic Bosley Crowther called In This Our Life "neither a pleasant nor edifying film" and wrote that "the one exceptional component of the film" is the "brief but frank allusion to racial discrimination ... presented in a realistic manner, uncommon to Hollywood, by the definition of the Negro as an educated and comprehending character.
 Otherwise the story is pretty much of a downhill run."
 He concluded with an assessment of Davis in the role of Stanley: "In short, her evil is so theatrical and so completely inexplicable that her eventual demise in an auto accident is the happiest moment in the film."

 Variety noted: "John Huston, in his second directorial assignment, provides deft delineations in the varied characters in the script.
 Davis is dramatically impressive in the lead but gets major assistance from Olivia de Havilland, George Brent, Dennis Morgan, Billie Burke and Hattie McDaniel.
 Script succeeds in presenting the inner thoughts of the scheming girl, and carries along with slick dialog and situations.
 Strength is added in several dramatic spots by Huston's direction."

 Box office

 According to Warner Bros. records, the film earned $1,651,000 domestically and $1,143,000 foreign.
+Lewis said "strangely, the film did very well and made quite a lot of money.
+I never knew why; maybe it was the cast.
+I doubt if the Pulitzer added much to its commercial value."